snrnats/doc-centre/docfx_project/react/help/monitoring-shipments.md

 ![all-ships-db2](images/all-ships-db2.png)

 The **All Shipments** dashboard displays a list of all your current shipments.
-You can filter the list using the filter controls explained in the [Searching For and Filtering Dashboard Data](https://docs.sorted.com/react/monitoring-shipments/#searching-for-and-filtering-dashboard-data) section.
+You can filter the list using the filter controls explained in the [Filtering Dashboard Data](#filtering-dashboard-data) section.

 To export the data displayed onscreen (including any filters you may have selected), click **Export CSV**.